nathanrosspowell/nathanrosspowell.github.com/website/pages/games/snake-3d.md

 release: minor
 tags:
 - games
+short: My first 3D game which was programmed on the game cube for a university module.

 Snake 3D was my design for my 'Gamecube Programming' module in Uni.
 I wanted to take the two dimensional playing field of a normal game of [snake][snake] and add one more dimension to it so that it was taking place inside of a cube.